VadAxel/pycapmap/README.md

 ### Instructions

+* Start by choosing your mode, plain or extensive.
-* Start pycapmap.py and choose your pcap.
+* Choose your pcap.

 ### Functions